Operant conditioning is a well-known theory, but how do you put it into practice in your everyday life?

 Your child is not cleaning his room when told to do so.
-You decide to take away his favorite device (positive punishment – removal of a positive reinforcer).
+You decide to take away his favorite device (negative punishment – removal of a positive reinforcer).
 He begins cleaning.
 A few days later, you want him to clean his room, but he does not do it until you threaten to take away his device.
 He does not like your threat, so he cleans his room.
-This repeats like Groundhog Day.
+This repeats itself over and over.
 You are tired of having to threaten him to get him to do his chores.

 What can you do when punishment is not effective?

-In the previous example, you could pair the less appealing activity (cleaning his room) with something he finds more appealing (extra computer/device time).
+In the previous example, you could pair the less appealing activity (cleaning a room) with something more appealing (extra computer/device time).
 You might say, “For every ten minutes you spend cleaning up your room, you can have five extra minutes on your device.”
 This is known as the Premack Principle.
 To use this approach, you need to know what a person values most to least.
-Then, you use the most valued item to reinforce the completion of the lesser valued task(s).
+Then, you use the most valued item to reinforce the completion of the lesser valued tasks.
 Your child does not value cleaning his room, but he does value device time.